affidaty-blockchain/trinci-sign/README.md

 {
     "target": String,       // Target account
-    "network": String,      // Blockchain Network (it is in Multihash format) "nonce": String,        // base58 of a bytes array "fuel": integer,        // Max fuel allowed
+    "network": String,      // Blockchain Network (it is in Multihash format) "fuel": integer,        // Max fuel allowed
     "contract": String,     // Multihash of the contract, empty String if not specified "method": String,       // Method to call